-In the context of experimental studies of the flow over spheres, one of the main challenges is fixing the sphere in a wind or water tunnel test section with minimal disturbance of the flow, since more often than not, the mounting/support structure of the sphere can have a significant influence on the flow.
-The supports chosen for an experiment should simultaneously provide rigid and stable positioning of the sphere, and minimise the disturbance to the flow, while also facilitating the placement of probes without obstructing optical measurement access.
-Some of the supports used in these studies include rigid downstream supports~\cite{achenbach1972experiments}, honeycomb structures with rigid supports upstream of the sphere~\cite{grandemange2014statistical,muyshondt2021experimental}, and wires placed azimuthally~\cite{sakamoto1990study,jang2008piv}.
-The drag on the spheres has been measured using hot-wire probes~\cite{achenbach1972experiments,tyagi2006measurement}, with flow visualisations performed using aluminium dust~\cite{taneda1956experimental}, smoke~\cite{taneda1978visual,jang2008piv}, and dyes~\cite{johnson1999flow,sakamoto1990study,achenbach1974vortex} to gain a qualitative understanding of the recirculation region, flow separation, and vortex shedding in the wake.
-Various forms of \ac{PIV}, including planar~\cite{jang2008piv}, stereographic~\cite{muyshondt2021experimental} and tomographic~\cite{david2020flow}, have been used to quantitatively measure the flow around spheres.
+In the context of experimental studies of the flow over spheres, one of the main challenges is fixing the sphere in a wind or water tunnel test section with minimal disturbance of the flow, since the mounting or support structure of the sphere frequently has a significant influence on the flow.
+The supports chosen for an experiment should simultaneously provide rigid and stable positioning of the sphere, and minimise the disturbance to the flow, while facilitating probe placement and maintaining unobstructed optical access for measurements.
+Some of the supports used in these studies include rigid downstream supports~\cite{achenbach1972experiments}, honeycomb structures with rigid supports upstream of the sphere~\cite{grandemange2014statistical,muyshondt2021experimental}, and wires arranged azimuthally~\cite{sakamoto1990study,jang2008piv}.
+The drag on the spheres has been measured using hot-wire probes~\cite{achenbach1972experiments,tyagi2006measurement}, with flow visualisations performed using aluminium dust~\cite{taneda1956experimental}, smoke~\cite{taneda1978visual,jang2008piv}, and dyes~\cite{johnson1999flow,sakamoto1990study,achenbach1974vortex} to provide a qualitative understanding of the recirculation region, flow separation, and vortex shedding in the wake.
+Various forms of \ac{PIV}, including planar~\cite{jang2008piv}, stereoscopic~\cite{muyshondt2021experimental}, and tomographic~\cite{david2020flow}, have been used to quantitatively measure the flow around spheres.